 The second part of the same WH property is Panama Viejo ♥, the site of the original settlement in the area that was abandoned in the 17th century.
 It is located to the northeast of the city center and is practically all ruins, with just a couple of standing structures, most notably the cathedral tower.
 The museum on premises offers a very detailed picture of the history of the settlement.

 There are a couple of museums in Casco Viejo that may be interesting to visit given extra time, such as Museo de La Historia de Panamá or the Panama Canal Museum.
-A striking building on the Amador Causeway is Biomuseum, and further on Naos Island is the Punta Culebra Nature Center, which we also could not fit in our limited time.
+A striking building on the Amador Causeway is Biomuseum, and further on Naos Island is the Punta Culebra Nature Center.
 One other further afield attraction that may be worth consideration is the Gamboa Rainforest Reserve, with several places of interest including Monkey Islands.

 As you walk through town, you may decide to taste raspa’o, the local concoction of shaved ice fortified with condensed milk and fruit flavors.
 Refreshing, although in my view it is below Sicilian granita in terms of enjoyment.